sebastienrousseau/sebastienrousseau.github.io/_posts/expertise.md

 short_name: "kaishi" ## The short name of the site. (max 12 characters)
 subtitle: "Build Amazing Websites with Minimal Effort using Kaishi Starter Template" ## The subtitle of the page. (max 64 characters)
 tags: "Sample, Rust, static site generator, ssg, dynamic websites, HTML themes, templates, Markdown, YAML, JSON, TOML" ## The tags of the site. (comma separated, max 10 tags)
-theme_color: "rgb(0, 48, 96)" ## The theme color of the site.
+theme-color: "rgb(0, 48, 96)" ## The theme color of the site.
-title: "Kaishi, a Starter Template for the Shokunin Static Site Generator (SSG)" ## The title of the page. (max 64 characters)
+title: "Kaishi Starter Template - Features" ## The title of the page. (max 64 characters)
 url: "https://sebastienrousseau.com" ## The url of the site.
 viewport: "width=device-width, initial-scale=1, shrink-to-fit=no" ## The viewport of the site.